alexbsec/alexbsec.github.io/_posts/2023-12-01-fd-pwnable.md

 }
 ```

-This program seems to be taking a single number argument in `argv[1]` and evaluating the expression `atoi(argv[1]) - 0x1234`, storing the result into the variable called `fd`.
+This program seems to be taking a single-number argument in `argv[1]` and evaluating the expression `atoi(argv[1]) - 0x1234`, storing the result into the variable called `fd`.
 The `read` C function takes a file descriptor as first argument, which means it will read what is passed in that specific descriptor.
 This is stored in the `buf` buffer variable.

 The `strcmp` function will compare the string stored in the buffer with "LETMEWIN\n", and if they are equal, _i.e._, `strcmp` returns 0, the if statement becomes `!0` (C equivalent to true).